 Commanding the Camilla 20 from the late spring of 1777, Phipps continued serving on the North American station, leading a boat attack on the rebel flotilla in the Maurice River in June, and participating in the Philadelphia campaign from August to November.
 He was then ordered to defend the town over the winter.
 In April 1778 he joined the Ariel 20, and at the end of September exchanged with Captain Thomas Mackenzie into the Lizard 28 in order to return home, arriving in December after a three-week voyage.

-On 22 June 1779 his Ambuscade 32, which he had recommissioned in the previous March,, took the French brig Hélène 16 in the Channel.
-Having served in the Channel fleet retreat of August 1779, the defence of Guernsey in September 1779, and with the Channel fleet from June in the initial stages of the 1780 campaign, he took the privateer Eleonore on 4 July 1780 and left her the Ambuscade shortly afterwards to commission the ex-French privateer Monsieur 36.
+On 22 June 1779 his Ambuscade 32, which he had recommissioned in the previous March at Chatham,, took the French brig Hélène 16 in the Channel.
+Having served in the Channel fleet retreat of August 1779, and the defence of Guernsey in September , the Ambuscade had several masts damaged by a lightning strike off the Azores on 26 March 1780.
+She then served with the Channel fleet from June in the initial stages of the 1780 campaign, and took the privateer Eleonore on 4 July 1780 before Phipps left her afterwards to commission the ex-French privateer Monsieur 36. .
 With this vessel he took the Chevreuil 20 on 15 December, served at the relief of Gibraltar on the following 12 April 1781, and in company with the Minerva 38, Captain Charles Fielding, he took the Jason 22 off Cape Clear on 10 October.

 He next held the acting command of the Courageux 74 for his brother, Lord Mulgrave, participating in the Channel fleet campaign of June-December and Rear-Admiral Richard Kempenfelt’s brilliant attack on a French convoy on 12 December 1781.
 From 18 March 1782 he commanded the Berwick 74, serving in the Channel fleet although from May to July Captain Samuel Osborn briefly acted for him.
 He was present at the relief of Gibraltar on 18 October, and then went out to the West Indies with Rear-Admiral Sir Richard Hughes’ squadron in December before paying her off at Portsmouth on 24 June 1783.